 - 5.5.1 Staff will ensure that confidentiality protocols are followed and under no circumstances will they disclose any information about children outside of their professional role. - 5.5.2 Information about children will only be shared with other members of staff on a need-to-know basis - 5.5.3 All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interests of the child's safety, welfare and educational outcomes.
-This is a matter of routine.

-- 5.5.4 We have arrangements in place that set out clearly the process and principles for sharing information within school and with the three safeguarding partners, other organisations, agencies and practitioners as required.
+This is a matter of routine. - 5.5.4 We have arrangements in place that set out clearly the process and principles for sharing information within school and with the three safeguarding partners, other organisations, agencies and practitioners as required.
 This includes an agreed rationale for gaining consent, when and what to share, when and what not to share and systems for recording these decisions. - 5.5.5 We understand that the Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
-(KCSiE Part 2:115-123)

-5.6 CHILD PROTECTION (CP), CHILD IN NEED (CIN) & TEAM AROUND THE CHILD/FAMILY MEETINGS AND CONFERENCES
+(KCSiE Part 2) - 5.6 CHILD PROTECTION (CP), CHILD IN NEED (CiN) & TEAM AROUND THE CHILD/FAMILY MEETINGS AND CONFERENCES

 - 5.6.1 A child protection conference will be held by Social Care if it is considered that the child is suffering or at risk of significant harm. - 5.6.2 We will attend and contribute to initial and review CP conferences, CiN conferences and relevant multi-agency meetings, including core groups.
-Where meeting are held in the holidays, a written submission may be sent, or a member of the safeguarding team from the trust may attend. - 5.6.3 Members of staff who are asked to attend a child protection conference or other core group meetings (either in person or virtually) about an individual pupil/family will need to have as much relevant updated information about the child as possible and will send a report, using the most up to date proforma to the Chair within the required timescales, at least 48 hours before the meeting. - 5.6.4 Our reports will always include the voice of the child, which is especially important where there may be barriers to communication. - 5.6.2 We will aim to discuss and share reports with the parents/carers before the conference. - 5.6.3 All relevant staff will be confident in using the tools which are part of the Signs of Safety approach, including refreshed and updated versions.
+Where meetings are held in the holidays, a written submission may be sent, or a DSL, DDSL may attend. - 5.6.3 Members of staff who are asked to attend a child protection conference or other core group meetings (either in person or virtually) about an individual pupil/family will need to have as much relevant updated information about the child as possible and will send a report, using the most up-to-date proforma to the Chair within the required timescales, at least 48 hours before the meeting. - 5.6.4 Our reports will always include the voice of the child, which is especially important where there may be barriers to communication. - 5.6.2 We will aim to discuss and share reports with the parents/carers before the conference. - 5.6.3 All relevant staff will be confident in using the tools which are part Social Care's refreshed approach.